How To Combat Seasonal Depression During COVID-19

 While many people experience one or two symptoms of seasonal depression, there are some who suffer from seasonal affective disorder — a depressive disorder in which episodes of depression occur during the same season each year.

-If you normally feel sad during the winter months, here are several tips to boost your mood and mental health:
+If you normally feel sad during the winter months or suffer from seasonal depression, here are several tips to boost your mood and mental health:

 1. Reframe your perspective